 The International AI Summit 2025 will bring together policymakers, industry leaders, researchers, and innovators from around the world for a full day of discussions on the direction of AI and its broader impact.
-The Summit will provide a space to share perspectives, address real-world challenges, and explore how AI is reshaping economic systems, social dynamics, and global partnerships.
+The Summit, presented by Forum Global, co-curated with the Forum for Cooperation on Artificial Intelligence (FCAI) and co-located with EIT Community: Artificial Intelligence, will provide a space to share perspectives, address real-world challenges, and explore how AI is reshaping economic systems, social dynamics, and global partnerships.

 Through a mix of keynotes, panel discussions, and fireside chat, participants will tackle some of the most pressing questions in AI today — from evolving regulation and infrastructure needs to fairness, access, and global governance.
 The event will also examine how geopolitical and geoeconomic dynamics are shaping the way AI is developed, deployed, and governed, alongside discussions on international standards and how to expand access and capacity across regions.